lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 8:00-9:00 PM Welcome and Orientation

-##### Day 2: Dambulla and Polonnaruwa
+##### Day 2: Dambulla and Surrounding Region

 Dambulla is famous for its rock paintings and rock temples and is one of the most important sites for Buddhist pilgrimage.
 Dambulla leaves a lasting impression on many visitors.
 The heady mix of ancient art and fervent religious activity combined with the spiritual location leaves many visitors overwhelmed by the experience.
-Afternoon visit to  Polonnaruwa (UNESCO World Heritage Site), the medieval capital of Sri Lanka.
-Visit the world famous rock-cut Buddha statues of Gal Vihara and the Parakrama Samudra (‘Sea of Parakrama’) a 2500-hectare man made reservoir built between 1153 and1186 AD.
 Image review and discussion (each night)

 ##### Day 3: Sigiriya